ggouws/HPC_RNAseq/README.md

   ```
   ls: cannot access /fastdata/<user>: No such file or directory
   ```
-  Then you need to create a new folder in '/fastdata' using the command exactly as it appears below:
+  you'll need to create a new folder in '/fastdata' using the command exactly as it appears below:

   ```
   mkdir -m 0755 /fastdata/$USER
   ```

-  Create new subdirectories to keep your scripts and raw data organised:
+  You'll now need to create a new subdirectory in which you will do all your work.
+It is called 'my_project' in the commands below, but you are welcome to name it as you see fit.
+You'll then need to create a subdirectory within 'my_project', called 'raw_data' to receive your data.
+All other subirectories needed will be created when running the scripts.
+Create this directory structure as follows:
   ```
   mkdir /fastdata/$USER/my_project
-  mkdir /fastdata/$USER/my_project/scripts
   mkdir /fastdata/$USER/my_project/raw_data
-  mkdir /fastdata/$USER/my_project/genome
   ```
   <br>
   <font size="4"><b>3.2) Required data inputs</b></font>